yujinakayama/transpec/README.md

 allow(obj).to receive(:message)

 # Conversion from `stub_chain` to `receive_message_chain` is available
-# only if the target project's RSpec is 3.0.0.beta2 (not yet released) or later
+# only if the target project's RSpec is 3.0.0.beta2 or later
 allow(obj).to receive_message_chain(:foo, :bar, :baz)

 allow_any_instance_of(Klass).to receive(:message)